The Best Upper Antelope Canyon Tour: Review

 It’s impossible right now.
 We were lucky enough to be there twice.
 It was possible to book a special photography tour during our first visit.
 It was possible to use a tripod during the Upper Antelope Canyon Tour.

 Photography in slot canyons is difficult because of the large exposure area created by light reflecting off the canyon walls.
-There was a special “photographer’s tour” of Upper Antelope Canyon for several years.
-But these tours were discontinued in late 2019 to improve the experience for the smaller number of participants on the available tours.
+For several years, there was a special “photographer’s tour” of Upper Antelope Canyon.
+However, these tours were discontinued in late 2019 to improve the experience for the smaller number of participants on the available tours.

 There are also no photography tours to take your tripod in Lower Antelope Canyon.
-The only photo tour option (when you can take a tripod) is currently available in Antelope Canyon X. Here, we go into the details.
-Here you can book an Antelope Canyon X Ticket with an Upgrade Option to Photo Tour.
+The only photo tour option (when you can take a tripod) is currently available in Antelope Canyon X. Here, you can book an Antelope Canyon X Ticket with an Upgrade Option to Photo Tour.

 Which is easier, the Upper Antelope Canyon Tour or the Lower Antelope Canyon Tour?

-The Upper Antelope Canyon tour is much easier.
-Therefore, it is also the best choice if you are traveling with children or the elderly.
-There is a short and relatively easy hike to this slot canyon.
-Inside Upper Antelope Canyon, there are no ladders or stairs – everything is at ground level.
+The Upper Canyon tour is much easier, so it is also the best choice if you are traveling with children or the elderly.
+It is a short and relatively easy hike to this slot canyon.
+Inside Upper Antelope Canyon, there are no ladders or stairs—everything is at ground level.

 Throughout your time in the canyon, you will be walking on softer sand in some areas and firmer in others.
 To get back to the parking lot, you’ll have to do a 20-minute walk on sandy trails with steep metal stairs and walkways.
 Lower Antelope Canyon Tour is a little more challenging; there are stairs to climb.